Leverage in Investing, Business, and the Economy

 You might think, "Well, I just won't sell it until the stock price recovers."
-However, there's two reasons why you can't do this.
+There are two reasons why you can't do this.
 First, you're paying interest the entire time you hold the stock.
-Therefore, buying on margin is best for short-term stock purchases.
-That's requires you to time the market, and that's nearly impossible to do.
+So, buying on margin is best for short-term stock purchases.
+That requires you to time the market, and that's almost impossible to do.

-If the stock price falls 50%, you've just lost 100% of your investment.
+If the stock price falls 50 percent, you've just lost 100 percent of your investment.
 If it falls further, you could wind up losing more money than you initially invested.

 It's similar to buying a car or home, only in this case you're buying a stock.
 Your "down payment" is the amount of cash in the account.
-The "loan" is the 50% of the stock price.
+The "loan" is 50 percent of the stock price.
 Housing prices can fall below the value of the mortgage, just like stock prices can fall.
 The big difference is that the bank won't foreclose no matter how far the housing price falls, as long as you keep making payments.
-The broker will "foreclose," or make a margin call, if the loan exceeds 70% of the assets in your margin account.
+The broker will "foreclose," or make a margin call if the loan exceeds 70 percent of the assets in your margin account.

 Commodities futures trading uses even more leverage.
-Instead of borrowing 50%, you can borrow between 90% - 95% of a futures contract (roughly a 15:1 ratio).
-That's because the minimum contract is for $25,000 or more, and they are longer term.
+Instead of borrowing 50 percent, you can borrow between 90 and 95 percent of a futures contract.
+This translates to roughly a 15:1 ratio.
+The minimum contract is for $25,000 or more, and the contracts are often longer term.
 Most businesses don't want to keep their cash tied up that long for just one contract.
-Furthermore, commodities futures contracts were initially set up to benefit farmers, who could sell their crops in advance.
-This gave them the cash to plant the crops, and gave them a guaranteed price.

 Leverage is used the most in forex trading.
-That's because exchange rates change very little, around 1 percent, during the course of the day.
-The extra leverage is safer than with stocks, where prices can jump 10 times as much.
+Exchange rates change very little, around 1 percent, during the day.
+The extra leverage is safer with these than with stocks, where prices can jump 10 times as much.

 A company that has a lot of variable costs, like labor-intensive Walmart, has low operating leverage.
-It's fixed costs, such as the stores, are a small percent of its overall costs.
+It's fixed costs, such as the stores, are a small percentage of its overall costs.
 Instead, most of its costs rise along with sales.
-In other words, the more it sells, the more products it must buy and the more stockers, checkers and managers it must hire.
+In other words, the more it sells, the more products it must buy and the more stockers, checkers, and managers it must hire.

 Even consumers traditionally prefer credit and loans.
 The Great Recession created a shift in consumer spending trends.
-It forced them away from credit cards, using debit cards, checks or cash to make sure they could afford their purchases.
-They also took advantage of low interest rate loans to buy cars and get an education.
-Find out how your credit card debt compare to the average.
+It forced them away from credit cards, using debit cards, checks, or cash to make sure they could afford their purchases.
+They also took advantage of low-interest rate loans to buy cars and get an education.